 Eddie Raymond, is the immediate past President of ESTA, and the retired Vice President/Training Director of IATSE Local 16 in San Francisco.
 He spent the first twenty three years of his professional life working seasonally for the American Conservatory Theatre and for other theatrical and motion picture employers in the Bay Area including many stints at Industrial Light and Magic.
 When the Geary Theatre was heavily damaged by the 1989 Loma Prieta earthquake and A.C.T. became homeless, Eddie found himself supervising the adaptation of odd spaces into theatres and overseeing the technical areas of rebuilding the Geary.
 He has also served Local 16 on the Apprentice Board since 1981 and the Executive Board since 1984 until he retired in 2014.
 Eddie is past president of the San Mateo County Central Labor Council and currently sits on the IATSE Craft Advancement Program committee teaching the OSHA 10 General Industry Safety curriculum nationally and advising the International’s Training Trust Program on training and curricula.

 Lori is the Executive Director of the Behind the Scenes Foundation.
-She was the Executive Director of the Entertainment Services and Technology Association (ESTA) until her retirement in 2018.
-She was instrumental in the founding of the Theatrical Dealers Association, later ESTA, in 1987 and in 1990 became its first employee eventually becoming Executive Director.
+She was the Executive Director of the Entertainment Services and Technology Association (ESTA) for almost 30 years until her retirement in 2018.
+She was instrumental in the founding of the Theatrical Dealers Association, later ESTA, in 1987 and in 1990 became its first employee, eventually becoming Executive Director.
 Prior to that she spent over ten years with San Diego Stage & Lighting Supply, eventually becoming General Manager.
 After a brief stint as a professional dancer, Lori began working for Bruce Kelly & Associates, a theatrical consultancy firm, and also began her long association with the San Diego Symphony Orchestra as a stage manager.
 Lori freelanced continuously in San Diego as lighting designer, ALD, or stage manager for many of the local dance companies, the San Diego Master Chorale, the San Diego Gilbert & Sullivan Company, the Starlight Civic Light Opera, and the Old Globe Theatre.
 After moving to New York she worked for Rosco Laboratories prior to full time employment with ESTA.

 Bill Sapsis, President of Sapsis Rigging, Inc., began his career in 1972.
 His work on Broadway includes the original productions of A Chorus Line and The Runner Stumbles.
 Bill opened Sapsis Rigging in 1981 and has grown the company into a multi-faceted installation/production/service company with clients on 5 continents.
 Bill’s articles and lectures on rigging and safety can be found in numerous publications worldwide.
 He has authored two books; Heads and Tales and Entertainment Rigging for the 21st Century.
 Bill is a member of the Entertainment Technician Certification Program (ETCP) Council.
 He serves on ESTA’s Technical Standards Committee and is co-Chair of the ANSI accredited Rigging Working Group.
 He is a member of the Behind the Scenes Foundation Board of Directors.
 He is a USITT Fellow and a member of ABTT.
 He is a founding member of the Long Reach Long Riders, an industry-based charity motorcycle group.
 He is also the producer of the North American Theatre Engineering and Architecture Conference.